Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Experiments for Estimating Latent Mobility Demand

 \section{Experiments for Estimating Latent Mobility Demand}

-In this Section, we apply Censored Quantile Regression Neural Network (CQRNN) to real-world data from shared mobility services.
+In this Section, we apply our Multi-Output Censored Quantile Regression Neural Network (Multi-CQNN) to real-world data from shared mobility services.
 Contrary to the synthetic datasets in the previous Section, real-world datasets do not feature the latent variable.
-Hence similarly to \citep{gammelli2020estimating}, we treat the available data as $y^*$ and manually censor it per various censorship schemes.
-We then fit several CQRNN models for $\theta=0.05,0.95$ and evaluate them via ICP \eqref{eq:icp} and MIL \eqref{eq:mil}.
+Hence, similarly to \cite{gammelli2020estimating}, we treat the available data as $y^*$ and manually censor it per various censorship schemes.
+We then fit CQNN and Multi-CQNN models for $\theta=0.05,0.95$ and evaluate them via ICP \eqref{eq:icp} and MIL \eqref{eq:mil}.

-First, we use a censorship-unaware NN with a single linear unit (denoted as $\Sigma$), which we train to minimize plain Tilted Loss \eqref{eq:tlloss}.
-Then, we equip the same architecture with censorship-awareness, using \eqref{eq:ourlik} as loss (denoted as $\ourloss$).
-Thereafter, we experiment with non-linear activations, and finally add a Long Short-Term Memory (LSTM) \citep{hochreiter1997long} in the Hidden layer, immediately before a linear Output Aggregation layer (\Cref{fig:dcqr-arch}).
+First, we use a censorship-unaware NN with a single linear unit, which we train to minimize plain Tilted Loss \eqref{eq:tlloss} (denoted QNN).
+Then, we equip the same architecture with censorship-awareness, using \eqref{eq:ourlik} as loss (CQNN).
+To show the versatility of our proposed approach, we experiment with the addition of Long Short-Term Memory (LSTM)~\cite{hochreiter1997long} to the CQNN (CQNN+LSTM), which we extend to Multi-CQNN.
+We chose he LSTM architecture based on its extensive use in the transportation domain~\cite{himanen2019neural}, and note that our approach can similarly be used with any desired architecture.

-We also experiment with regularization (denoted as ``Reg'') by letting the Dropout layer randomly eliminate $20\%$ of the input and using $\ell_2$ regularization in all subsequent layers.
-We have also experimented with either $1$ or $10$ stacked units with non-linear activations (tanh, sigmoid, ELU, RELU \citep{nielsen2015neural}) in the Hidden layer, either with or without regularization.
-However, these additional models performed poorly, as we further discuss in \Cref{sec:dcqr-conclusion}, and so we omit their results.